-BMW's sleek 4 Series Coupe now has a more efficient range of petrol engines to sell alongside the diesel variants almost everyone buys.
+BMW's sleek 4 Series Coupe now has a smarter look.
 Jonathan Crouch re-runs his eye over the line-up.

 Ten Second Review

-Now that we're quite used to the shape of BMW's 4 Series Coupe, it's a little difficult to remember quite what a stir it caused at its original launch here in 2013.
+Now that we're quite used to BMW's 4 Series Coupe, it's a little difficult to remember quite what a stir it caused at its original launch here in 2013.
 Since then, we've seen further Convertible and four-door 'Gran Coupe' versions of this car, but this Coupe version is arguably the purest interpretation of what still is a very pretty shape.
-And now comes with a more efficient petrol engine range if you don't want a diesel.
-As with this car's two direct German rivals, Audi's A5 and Mercedes C-Class Coupe, BMW seems to think that any two-door coupe should be far pricier than the four-door model it's based upon - in this case their 3 Series model.
-It's a strategy that generally doesn't work especially well unless the driveway statement of the coupe in question is on the stylish side of sensational.
-As in this case.
+Since this Munich model was first launched, the opposition has considerably upped its game, with new generation versions of both the Mercedes C-Class Coupe and the Audi A5 Coupe both threatening BMW's market share in this segment.
+Hence the need for this revised two-door 4 Series.
 So is this something other than simply a different alternative to an A5 or a smarter 'C'?
 Munich says so.
 Sleeker and sharp-looking, the aim here is to offer more than just a love letter to performance but instead, the promise of a passionate affair.
-And if you Let's try it.

-The oily bits are, somewhat predictably, shared with the 3 Series as it would be cost prohibitive to do anything otherwise.
-Diesel-wise, this means a choice of five engines, starting with the 150bhp unit found in the 418d.
+Dynamic changes made to this improved model mean stiffer suspension and an upgraded steering set-up.
+These measures have resulted in a tangible improvement in both lateral and longitudinal handling properties, regardless of the load on board.
+The upshot is reduced roll, more neutral responses when driving at the limit, even greater straight-line stability and the wonderfully precise steering for which BMW is renowned.
+This applies to the standard suspension, as well as the M Sport suspension and Adaptive suspension.
+As ever, the oily bits are, somewhat predictably, shared with the 3 Series, as it would be cost prohibitive to do anything otherwise.
 The biggest seller continues to be the 190bhp turbocharged 2.0-litre diesel in the 420d variant, with comes with either two or four wheel drive.
-Next up is the 218bhp 425d, the last of the 2.0-litre four cylinder units.
 Above that come the six cylinder diesel models.
 There are rear wheel drive and xDrive 4WD versions of the 258bhp 430d, before you get to the 435d xDrive diesel range-topper with a hefty 313bhp at its disposal.
-The big recent changes with this car though, centre on the petrol engines in the line-up.
-Not much is different with the base four cylinder 184bhp 2.0-litre unit found in the 420i, though it is slightly more efficient and, as before, comes in rear wheel drive and xDrive 4WD guises.
-The pokier version of this powerplant though, previously badged '428i', now carries a '430i' badge and has its power raised from by 10bhp to 252bhp, while torque is up to 350Nm, making possible a rest to 62mph ime of just 5.9s.
-That makes it difficult to imagine why you'd want a six cylinder petrol model, but if you still do, the previous 302bhp 430i model has now been replaced with a 326bhp '440i' variant.
+In the petrol line-up, things kick off with the base four cylinder 184bhp 2.0-litre unit found in the 420i, which is slightly more efficient than it used to be and, as before, comes in rear wheel drive and xDrive 4WD guises.
+The pokier version of this powerplant these days carries a '430i' badge and has a 252bhp output, with torque rated at 350Nm, making possible a rest to 62mph ime of just 5.9s.
+That makes it difficult to imagine why you'd want a six cylinder petrol model, but if you still do, there's a 326bhp '440i' variant.
 Remaining at the top of the range is the twin turbo six cylinder 431bhp M4 super-coupe.

 Design and Build

-The look of this car hasn't changed much - which is a good thing.
-Unlike 3 Series coupes of the past, the widest part of the 4 Series' body is not across the front axle line but across the rear, giving it a subtly more power-packed look, underscoring its rear-wheel drive priority.
+The changes made to this revised 4 Series Coupe are really quite subtle.
+If you know the car well, you'll spot the new twin LED headlights that now come as standard.
+An even more distinctive 'Icon Adaptive LED headlight' package is optional.
+Another frontal change is found in the central air intake which has an aperture that increases in size towards the outer edges, adding a more imposing presence and greater sense of width to the entire nose section.
 Otherwise, this model has all the predictable BMW coupe design elements we've seen so often over the years - the short overhangs, the long bonnet, the set-back passenger compartment, the shallow frameless side windows leading into the signature Hofmeister kink on each C-pillar and a flowing roofline that offers up a low, stretched silhouette.
 Take a seat inside and the cabin holds no great surprises if you're familiar with BMW's current design language.
-You sit lower than you weould in a 3 Series, but you're not going to need re-training when it comes to operating the dash controls or the infotainment system.
+A few detal changes have been made with extra splashes of chrome here and there but otherwise, not much as changed.
+You sit lower than you would in a 3 Series, but you're not going to need re-training when it comes to operating the dash controls or the infotainment system.
 There's a robotised arm for the front seat belts and the door cards and seats are 4 Series-specific.
 The rear retains individual seats with a divider down the middle, which means the 4 Series is a strict four-seater.
+There's a 445-litre boot.

 Market and Model